Introduction to Scientific Working (WS 2022/23)

 Push each report version to the repo’s

 main branch in the root folder.
 (Use

-git add -f report.pdf in case your .gitignore file excludes pdfs.)
+git add -f draft.pdf in case your .gitignore file excludes pdfs.)

 You won’t be able to explain everything in this short time – use it to give your fellow students a short introduction to the motivation, background and highlights of the topic you’ve selected.

 For your slides, you can use any Powerpoint / LaTeX Beamer / Google Slides / … Template you deem appropriate for science communication; if unsure, consider using the TU Graz templates (URLs in the ISW template README.md).